-ED arrives at Arvind Kejriwal’s residence to question him in Delhi excise police case
+Enforcement Directorate arrests Delhi Chief Minister Arvind Kejriwal in liquor policy case

 Earlier in the day, Kejriwal had filed a fresh plea as part of his main writ petition challenging the summons issued to him and the validity of certain provisions of the Prevention of Money Laundering Act that have been invoked against him.

-Appearing for Kejriwal, senior advocate Abhishek Manu Singhvi told the High Court that the Enforcement Directorate was being misused by the Centre to create a non-level playing field ahead of the Lok Sabha elections, reported Bar and Bench.
+Appearing for Kejriwal, senior advocate Abhishek Singhvi told the High Court that the Enforcement Directorate was being misused by the Centre to create a non-level playing field ahead of the Lok Sabha elections, reported Bar and Bench.

 “I am not a man who is going to flee or influence witnesses or tamper with evidence,” Singhvi told the court.
 “In that sense, the triple test is satisfied.
 Elections have been announced and I am the head of a national party…I am saying I will answer all the questions.
 I am ready to appear through virtual conference or answer their questionnaire.”